As Syrian rebels quit Ghouta, Douma stands alone

 A Russian military webcam at the al-Wafideen crossing point near Douma showed small groups of civilians continuing to flee the danger of further bombardment into government territory on Saturday, carrying children and sacks of belongings.

-Russia’s military said on Saturday that more than 105,000 people had left eastern Ghouta, including more than 700 on Saturday.
+Russia’s military said on Saturday more than 105,000 people had left eastern Ghouta, including over 700 on Saturday.

-Tens of thousands have fled their homes in the past week as the bombardment of Douma intensified and refugees from other parts of Ghouta found the basement bomb shelters already too full to take them in.
+Tens of thousands have fled their homes in the past week as the bombardment of Douma intensified and refugees from other parts of Ghouta found the basement bomb shelters already too full to take them.

-Reporting by Angus McDowall; Editing by Mark Potter
+Reporting by Angus McDowall; Editing by Mark Heinrich and Dale Hudson